Western Illinois University: Academics

 The university offers 69 undergraduate majors, over 51 bachelor's degree programs and 13 pre-professional degrees at the undergraduate level.
 At the graduate level, 42 degree and certificate programs are offered.
 95% of all courses are taught by full-time faculty.
 The university offers a Doctorate of Education in Educational Leadership (Ed.
 D.), which was established in 2005.

 Western's Cost Guarantee Plan is a four-year fixed rate for tuition, fees, room and board that remains in place as long as students are continuously enrolled.
 Western was one of the first institutions in America, and the first state university in Illinois, to offer the guarantee.
-WIU's program served as a model for all other Illinois state universities through the state's "Truth in Tuition" program.
 Western Illinois also offers the Cost Guarantee for graduate students enrolled in a degree program, as well as to transfer students earning an associate degree.
 Those students who transfer to WIU the following semester upon completing their associate degree will receive the previous year's cost guarantee rates.

+Rankings

 Library system

 Four libraries make up the WIU Libraries system.
-Completed in November 1975, Memorial Library (renamed and rededicated The Leslie F. Malpass Library in 2001) is the main branch of the library system.
+Completed in November 1975, Leslie F. Malpass Library (formerly Memorial Library) is the main branch of the library system.
 Designed by Gyo Obata, Malpass Library stands at six levels high and 222,000 square feet.
 Other WIU libraries include the Music Library, Physical Sciences Library, Curriculum Library, and the WIU-Quad Cities Library (Moline, Illinois) that was opened in the late 1990s to support WIU's growing presence in the Quad Cities.

 Western Illinois University Libraries house several archives and special collections that aid in documenting the history of the west-central Illinois region.
 The libraries are the home for the Center for Hancock County History, the Center for Icarian Studies, the Civil War Collection (documenting the western Illinois experience in the war), the Decker Press Collection and the Mormon Collection.

+In August of 2024 university leaders announced their intentions to fire all of the library faculty, 8 tenured librarians and one on the tenure track.
+From 2013 to 2024, the number of library faculty at the university diminished from 16 to 9 and the number of semiprofessional and clerical staff diminished from 41 to 20.

 Centennial Honors College

-Western Illinois University is home to the Centennial Honors College, which was founded in 1983 in order to attract more adept students as freshmen, as well as an avenue by which the most talented students at Western Illinois could distinguish themselves from other students at the university.
+Centennial Honors College was founded in 1983 in order to attract more adept students and to provide an avenue for excellence.
 Accordingly, the GPA admissions standard for the Centennial Honors College is nearly a full grade point higher (0.9) than the minimum GPA of any other college at the university.
 Honors students complete a series of honors courses and projects and are also eligible for exclusive scholarships.